Advantages of a German passport

 Germany has recently changed their internal policy by broadening the eligibility criteria for anyone who can prove a direct ties to a Holocaust survivor, or to someone who resided in Germany as a permanent resident during the Nazi party’s rise to power.
 As a result, hundreds of thousands of Israelis can now acquire the prestigious German passport and enjoy rare benefits reserved for citizens of Germany.
 What are the benefits and why is it so worthwhile to get this passport?

-The law offices for obtaining German citizenship, Decker, Pex, Ofir & Co., specialize in everything concerning the new German law, legislated in accordance with reforms that apply to descendants of victims of Nazi persecution.
+The law offices for obtaining German citizenship, Decker, Pex, Levi, Rosenberg & Co., specialize in everything concerning the new German law, legislated in accordance with reforms that apply to descendants of victims of Nazi persecution.
 At the two branches of our office, in Tel Aviv and Jerusalem, our experts assist many clients to learn their rights and the process of naturalization.

 Advantages of a German passport